-In terms of variety they have band (brass & wind), string and percussion instruments plus some accessories, when you select one instrument you can see a short description with specifications and a photo, witch is not that much, so if you want more information on that product the description will tell you which brand is selling that one, then you can check that specific brand website to see if they offer something else (not ideal but ok).
+In terms of variety they have a band (brass & wind), string and percussion instruments plus some accessories, when you select one instrument you can see a short description with specifications and a photo, which is not that much, so if you want more information on that product the description will tell you which brand is selling that one, then you can check that specific brand website to see if they offer something else (not ideal but ok).

 If you want to order you will be directed to a dealer locator, so you can go get one physically or order one using the phone.

 They have warranties depending on the brands, here they are: